Paris Saint-Germain FC: Supporters

 PSG fans at the 2006 French Cup final.

-Paris Saint-Germain are the most popular football club in France, accounting for 22% of the country's fan base.
-With an estimated 35 million fans, PSG are also one of the most followed teams in the world.
-The Parc des Princes has been its home ground since July 1974.
-It has four stands: Tribune Auteuil, Tribune Paris, Tribune Borelli and Tribune Boulogne.
-Historically, the Auteuil and Boulogne stands, better known as the Virage Auteuil (VA) and the Kop of Boulogne (KoB), have been home to PSG's ultras, making the Parc one of the most feared venues in Europe and one of the best in terms of atmosphere.
-Other, more welcoming and family-oriented fan groups have regularly gathered in the stands of Paris and the Borelli, including the club's first supporters' group, Les Amis du PSG, founded in 1975.
+Paris Saint-Germain are the most popular football club in France and one of the most widely followed teams in the world.
+Its home ground, the Parc des Princes, has hosted the team since July 1974.
+The stadium is divided into four main stands: Tribune Auteuil, Tribune Paris, Tribune Borelli, and Tribune Boulogne.
+Historically, the Auteuil and Boulogne stands—better known as the Virage Auteuil (VA) and the Kop of Boulogne (KoB)—have been the strongholds of PSG's ultras, making the Parc one of the most intimidating venues in Europe and renowned for its electric atmosphere.
+Meanwhile, more family-friendly and welcoming fan groups typically gather in the Paris and Borelli stands, including the club's first supporters' group, Les Amis du PSG, which was founded in 1975.

-Lacking a large and passionate following, the club began offering cheaper season tickets to young fans in 1976.
-They were housed in Kop K, located in the blue K section of the Paris stand at the Parc des Princes.
-Following increased ticket prices, fans in Kop K moved to the Boulogne stand in 1978, and the Kop of Boulogne was born.
+Lacking a large and passionate following in its early years, the club began offering cheaper season tickets to young fans in 1976.
+These supporters were placed in Kop K, located in the Blue K Section of the Paris stand at the Parc des Princes.
+After ticket prices increased, the Kop K fans moved to the Boulogne stand in 1978, giving rise to the Kop of Boulogne.
 The club's first Italian-style ultra group, the Boulogne Boys, was founded there in 1985, followed by the English-inspired kopistes Gavroches and Rangers.
-However, several KoB groups, such as Commando Pirate and Casual Firm, took English hooligans as dubious role models, and violence quickly escalated.
+However, some KoB groups, including Commando Pirate and Casual Firm, took English hooligans as questionable role models, and violence escalated rapidly.